The K-theory of twisted multipullback quantum odd spheres and complex projective spaces: Introduction

 To obtain the untwisted ($\theta=0$) sphere algebras $C(S^{2N+1}_H)$, we study a noncommutative deformation of this decomposition, using the point of view from \cite{KlimekLesniewski:JFA1993} that the Toeplitz algebra $\mathcal{T}$ can be regarded as the $C^*$-algebra of a noncommutative disc.
 In \cite{CM2000}, the authors constructed a decomposition of a 3-dimensional quantum sphere along these lines by taking a pullback of two copies of the tensor product of the circle algebra and the Toeplitz algebra.
 The index pairing of noncommutative line bundles over the resulting pullback quantum complex projective line (mirror quantum sphere) was computed in~\cite{hms06b}.
 Subsequently, in his Ph.D.\ thesis, Jan Rudnik extended the construction in \cite{CM2000} to five dimensions using multipullback $C^*$-algebras.
 One of his main results was establishing the stable nontriviality of the dual tautological line bundle over the multipullback complex quantum projective plane~\cite[Theorem~2.4]{hr}.
 In this paper, we carry this idea further to all odd integers bigger than one.
 Very recently, Albert Jeu-Liang Sheu showed in \cite{s-ajl} that, for all dimensions, the multipullback quantum-complex-projective-space $C^*$-algebras can be realized as groupoid $C^*$-algebras.

 The paper is organized as follows.
 In Section~\ref{sec:background}, we recall definitions and claims crucial for the formulation and proofs of new results.
 In Section~\ref{sec:twisted spheres}, we construct our multipullback quantum-odd-sphere $C^*$-algebras and their twisted analogues.
 With the help of the theory of twisted higher-rank graph $C^*$-algebras~\cite{SimsWhiteheadEtAl:xx13}, we establish that the twisted multipullback quantum-odd-sphere $C^*$-algebras can be presented in terms of a universal property (see Theorem~\ref{prp:pullback isomorphism}).
 In Section~\ref{sec:projective}, we construct quantum complex projective space $C^*$-algebras and their twisted analogues as fixed-point algebras for $U(1)$-actions on the corresponding sphere algebras.
 We identify the untwisted quantum-projective-space algebras obtained in this way with the ones constructed in \cite{hkz12} as multipullbacks.
 In Section~\ref{sec:PSpace Kth}, we prove parts (\ref{it:main-sphere-Kth}) and (\ref{it:main-PS-Kth}) of Theorem~\ref{thm:main}.
-In Section~\ref{sec:line bundles}, we combine Chern-Galois theory of \cite{bh04} with the universal presentation of $C(S^{2N+1}_{H})$ to apply Theorem~\ref{thm:epullback} to prove Theorem~\ref{thm:main}\eqref{it:main-stabnontriv}.
-In Appendix~\ref{app:VaksmanSoibelman}, we again use Theorem~\ref{thm:epullback} to give a new and simpler proof that the noncommutative line bundles associated to Vaksman-Soibelman spheres \cite{vs91} are also pairwise stably nonisomorphic.
-This result was earlier obtained in \cite[Proposition~4]{dl10} using the index pairing~\cite{c-a85}.
+In Section~\ref{sec:line bundles}, we use the Chern-Galois theory of \cite{bh04} to prove Theorem~\ref{thm:epullback}, which then we use to show Theorem~\ref{thm:main}\eqref{it:main-stabnontriv}.